 After taking a year off, the Kokua Festival is back in 2010.
-Hawaii’s own Jack Johnson is proud to host the 6th Kokua Festival and share the stage with Ziggy Marley and the legendary Taj Mahal on Earth Day weekend - Friday, April 23rd... [read more]
+Hawaii’s own Jack Johnson is proud to host the 6th Kokua Festival and share the stage with Ziggy Marley and the legendary Taj Mahal on Earth Day weekend - Friday, April 23rd and Sa... [read more]

 ZIGGY MARLEY AND TAJ MAHAL JOIN JACK JOHNSON